wjaratlerdsiri/aGATK/README.md

 ## Multiple sequence alignment and orientation quality controls:

 The next step is to quality check per-gene MSA datasets based on overall nucleotide diversity (mean p-distance) and sequence orientation relative to their hg38 reference sequences, using MEGA-CC v11.0.13 (Kumar et al., 2012) and LASTZ v1.04 programs (Harris, 2007), respectively.
+The MEGA program may be buggy with Apple M1 chip.
 There are the two following Python scripts used for these analyses:

 ```
 python aGATK_megacc.py --target $MSA --output $OUT